unit73e/jpexs-decompiler/README.md

 This is a modified version of the original JPEXS Free Flash Decompiler that uses Gradle instead of Ant.
 The original repository is [here](https://github.com/jindrapetrik/jpexs-decompiler/).

+Other important differences:

-Most of the README was removed on this version to avoid confusion with the original JPEX.
+- Most of the README was removed on this version to avoid confusion with the original JPEX.
+- Netbeans configurations have been removed because Gradle is IDE agnostic.

 ## Source code